 For that hottest of 4-series this side of a new M4, 369bhp is sent to all four wheels via a sport-calibrated version of that eight-speeder.

 If you want your 4-series to be the lap record holder around the business park, kit like M Sport suspension with firmer dampers, adaptive suspension, performance brakes and an M Sport rear differential are all on the options list.

-‘An M4 is definitely something we will see, and it will be great,’ Henrich told CAR.
+'It will be great,' Henrich told CAR.
 ‘The M company that develops the vehicle, they are quite independent, they have the freedom to get the best out of the car, but conceptually, product strategy wise, when we work very closely, working out what engineering makes sense.

 ‘The pre-requisites that are needed are of course engineered in.
 It’s not like an external company that must take the base car and just make the best out of it.
 They are involved, and we are thinking M with the base architecture right from the beginning.’